kraftp/CS51-Final-Project/README.md

 	<atom> ::= “(“<re>”)” | <schar>
 	<schar> ::= char | Wild | Charclass(char, char)

-*Note that Wild, the wildcard, is denoted by a period in regexes.
+*Note that Wild, the wildcard, is denoted by a period in regexes and that Charclass, character classes, have syntax [a-b] for all characters (ASCII) between 'a' and 'b'.

 VISUALIZATION CODE: